gmuldoon/cslvr-Wiki/Quick-Start.md

 Much of the code has been documented using [Sphinx](http://www.sphinx-doc.org/en/stable/) which can be used to generate documentation by the user.
 Here I provide an introduction to the four basic run scripts and how they can be used to change parameters in the model.
 This is by no means an exhaustive guide.

 # Workflow
 There are four scripts used to run cslvr.
-These scripts must be customized for the domain and data of interest to you.
+These scripts must be customized for the domain and data of interest.

 They are found in cslvr/simulations/[Location]/data_assimilation/[AreaOfInterest] where Location is Greenland, Antarctica, or ISMIP test cases.
 AreaOfInterest specifies regional- or continental-scale.
 Meshes for new areas of Interest can be added by the user.